Professor Babak Akhgar OBE

 Director, Centre of Excellence in Terrorism, Resilience, Intelligence and Organised Crime Research (CENTRIC)

 Join Westminster Insight’s AI in Policing Conference in London to hear practical insights and forward-looking perspectives from leaders in policing and innovation.
-Our keynote speakers include Dylan Alldridge, who leads the AI Effectiveness Pillar within the National Police Chiefs’ Council AI Portfolio, and Jeremy Vaughan, UK Police Lead for Facial Matching.
+Our keynote speakers include Dylan Alldridge, Deputy Director, Strategy & Coordination for Police.AI, Sir Andy Marsh QPM, CEO, College of Policing, CC Jeremy Vaughan, UK Police Lead for Facial Matching, and CC Chris Todd, Chair of the National Police Data and Analytics Board.
 Matthew Tonkin, Professor at the University of Leicester, will share insights from the newly established P-ACE Lab, which is harnessing the latest advances in science and technology.

 As the Government consults on its plans to increase the use of facial recognition and biometrics in law enforcement, what are the benefits and limitations of using digital tools for policing?
 Hear from William Webster, the UK’s Biometrics and Surveillance Camera Commissioner, on the considerations for a new legal framework.